stateoforegon-eis-css/Oregon-CIS-Assessments/IG1+ Artifact Collector.md

 ### Safeguard 1.1 Establish and Maintain a Detailed Asset Inventory

 **About:**
-Script to extract an inventory of 'discovered' assets from Artifact Collector
+Script to extract an inventory of 'discovered' assets from Artifact Collector.
+Note - You will need to run these commands in the same directory/folder where your artifacxt Collector result files are located.

 ```powershell
 $ad = Import-Clixml .\ActiveDirectory.xml